 Services that are covered for you What you must pay when you get these services Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
 You pay 20% of the total cost for Medicare- covered prosthetic devices and related supplies.
-If you are eligible for Medicare cost-sharing assistance under Medicaid, you pay a \$0 copayment amount. required.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the You pay 20% of the total cost for Medicare-covered pulmonary rehabilitation services. chronic respiratory disease.
 If you are eligible for Medicare cost-sharing assistance under Medicaid, you pay a \$0 copayment amount.
+Prior authorization required.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+You pay 20% of the total cost for Medicare-covered pulmonary rehabilitation services.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, you pay a \$0 copayment amount.
 Referral and prior authorization required.

-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
+Screening and counseling to reduce alcohol misuse

+We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.

 If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.